Swagatika-Pradhan873/ITP-task1/README.md

 # ITP-task1
-This is my first Git repository
+I'm Swagatika Pradhan from the department of Production engineering.
-Author- Swagatika Pradhan from the department of production engineering
+Here is my 1st repository.